dipam7/fastai_practical_deep_learning/deep_learning/course1/lesson6/README.md

 Find out more in the [article related to this notebook](https://medium.com/@dipam44/data-augmentations-in-fastai-84979bbcefaa)

 # [Heatmaps and CNNs](https://github.com/dipam7/fastai/blob/master/deep_learning/course1/lesson6/heatmaps_and_CNNs.ipynb)
 In this notebook, we learn all about CNN terminologies.
 We then learn about how to create a custom convolution and how to generate heatmaps.
 Heatmaps give us a visual representation of the parts of a picture the CNN looked at while making a prediction.
-Article out soon.
+[Refer to the article for detailed explanations](https://heartbeat.fritz.ai/heatmaps-and-convolutional-neural-networks-using-fast-ai-16d5b7d02a86)

 ### Understanding CNNs
 ![Sample image](https://github.com/dipam7/fastai/blob/master/deep_learning/course1/lesson6/images/image_4.png)